relizaio/reliza-cli/README.md

 --tagval val1,val2
 ```

+Notes:
-Note that multiple artifacts per release are supported.
+1. Multiple artifacts per release are supported.
 In which case artifact specific flags (artid, arbuildid, artbuilduri, artcimeta, arttype, artdigests, tagkey and tagval must be repeated for each artifact).
+2. Artifacts may be added to Complete or Rejected releases (this can be used for adding for example test reports), however a special tag would be placed on those artifacts by Reliza Hub.

 # Development of Reliza-CLI